-Our Cookie Solution allows you to activate “Accept”, “Customize”, “Reject” and “Continue without accepting” buttons (the last one can be used as an alternative to the close “x” to continue without accepting and close the banner), per-category consent, list tracking purposes in the notice, explicitly mention the right to withdraw consent and your users to access and edit tracking preferences at any time:
+Our Privacy Controls and Cookie Solution allows you to activate “Accept”, “Customize”, “Reject” and “Continue without accepting” buttons (the last one can be used as an alternative to the close “x” to continue without accepting and close the banner), per-category consent, list tracking purposes in the notice, explicitly mention the right to withdraw consent and your users to access and edit tracking preferences at any time:

 Scrolling or scroll down is now to be considered unsuitable for the collection of valid consent.
 The only exception is if scrolling is part of a series of actions that unambiguously indicate the users’ willingness to provide consent.